 Problem: The Apple Pencil isn't working with my iPad

 - Make sure you have the right Apple Pencil and iPad.
 Compatibility issues do exist.
-The 1st generation iPad Pencil (aka the one with the silver band that you plug in) is designed to work with earlier iPad Pros, iPad Air 3rd gen, and iPad 6th and 7th gen — see the full list here.
-The 2nd generation Pencil is made to work with the newest iPad Pro 12.9-inch and 11-inch models, which the 1st generation Pencil won’t work with.
-And if you have an iPad Air 2 or earlier model, the Pencil won’t be able to work with your screen at all, although some third-party stylus models could work for you.
-We know, it’s confusing.
-But it’s important to find out what Pencil and iPad model you have to see if they can work together.
+We have a full Apple Pencil compatibility guide, and certain Apple Pencil and iPad combinations simply won't work.
+Also, if you have an iPad Air 2 or earlier model, the Pencil won't be able to work with your screen at all, although some third-party stylus models could work for you.
+We know, it's confusing.
+But it's important to find out what Pencil and iPad model you have to see if they can work together.

 - Make sure the Pencil is charged.
 It's obvious, but this problem really does happen a lot.